-My job requires me to travel.
-Can I complete the Evening Program?
+My job requires that I travel.
+Can I complete the evening program?

-The Evening Program, like the Day Program, has an attendance policy.
-A student may miss nine hours of class in a three-credit hour course, six hours in a two-credit hour course, and three hours in a one-credit hour course.
+The evening program, like the day, has an attendance policy.
+A student may miss nine hours of class in a three-credit hour course, six hours in a two-credit hour course, and three hours in a one-credit hour class.
 Travel exceeding these absences will generally not be excused.
 Students are encouraged to discuss their class schedules with their employers and limit travel as much as possible.
-Because of the constancy of the evening schedule (Monday, Tuesday, Thursday from 6:30 p.m. to 9:30 p.m., students can plan travel easily to minimize absences from classes.
+Because of the constancy of the evening schedule–Monday, Tuesday, Thursday 6:30 to 9:30, students can easily plan travel to minimize absences from classes.

-Can I take classes at Duke University School of Law and/or UNC-Chapel Hill School of Law?
-What about taking class in the Day Program at NCCU School of Law?
+Can I take classes at Duke and UNC Law?
+What about in the Day Program at NCCU?

-UNC, Duke and NCCU law schools participate in an inter-institutional agreement that permits students to enroll in electives at any member school without additional tuition.
+UNC, Duke and NCCU law schools have an Inter-institutional agreement permitting students to take elective classes at any of these schools while paying tuition at their home school.
 Permission of the Dean is required to take classes at UNC or Duke law schools or in the Day Program at NCCU.
 Required classes need to be taken at NCCU in the admitting program.

 How much studying will I have to do?

 The study commitment for law school is significant.
-Students prepare two to three hours outside of class for every hour in class.
-The average Evening Program class load is nine hours, meaning students should schedule between 18 and 27 hours per week of study time every week.
-When papers, exams, or projects are due, students can expect the out-of-class study demands to increase.
+Students prepare 2 to 3 hours outside of class for every hour in class.
+The average class load is 9 hours, meaning students should schedule between 18 and 27 hours a week of study time each week.
+When papers, exams, or projects are due, students can expect the out-of-class demands to increase.